Szhengzhong/my-first-project/README.md

 This project is where Encompass Cast and other ARM SBC based software lives.

 ## Setup
 This project uses the Debian Build System, NodeJS and GNU Make.
-You need to setup your enviornment first.
+You need to setup your environment first.
 If you are not running this in Debian 11 (Bullseye), you will first need to create a VM for this to work.

 Run this command from the project root.